The annual tax return is a chore for many people. Different cantons have different rules for tax returns.

 In principle, everyone who has reached the age of 18 and has their own income is required to file a tax return.

 You will receive a request for your tax return each year from the cantonal tax administration responsible for you.
-If you would like to make your work easier, you can consult a tax advisor or use a tax program recognized in your canton.
+If you want to make your work easier, you can consult a tax advisor or use a tax program recognized in your canton.

 Who must file a tax return?